Ayananta/Ayananta.github.io/How to Make a Bed.md

 # How to Make a Bed
 Making your bed is not only about making your bed, but it is about taking the first step in setting an order for the various other tasks that lay ahead in the day.

-If you make your bed, you get a sense of satisfaction from the first task you completed in the day.
-This satisfaction can lead to having a calm and happy mind and provide the necessary impetus to complete the next task of the day, the next, and the next.
+If you make your bed, you derive a sense of satisfaction from the first task that you completed in the day.
+This satisfaction can lead to having a calm and happy mind, providing the necessary impetus to complete the next task of the day, the next, and the next.
 At the end of the day that one task completed will have turned into many tasks completed.
 And, if by chance, you have a miserable day, you will come home to a bed that is made.
 And, a made-bed lends you hope that the next day can be better.

 Besides the subliminal benefit, a made-bed makes your room look tidy and organized, too.